 WMC functions as an arm of the Outreach Committee and reports to Session through that committee.

-If you are interested in joining the World Mission Committee, or for more information, contact George McCarthy at firstname.lastname@example.org.
+SPC members interested in joining the World Mission Committee, or looking for more information, should contact WMC chair Tom Stephenson at firstname.lastname@example.org.

 Mission Co-workers Supported by Swarthmore Presbyterian Church

 The Presbyterian Church (USA) website has great in-depth, organized information about Presbyterian mission co-workers around the globe.
 Visit The Presbyterian Church (USA) Worldwide page to learn more and to sign up for their monthly newsletters.
 Links to specific pages on the PC(USA) website where Swarthmore Presbyterian Church supports mission co-workers are highlighted below.

 Renée and Justin believe three wonderful things happen when people from the United States connect to the needs of Nicaraguans.
 “Nicaraguan hearts are filled with hope, North American hearts get patched up, and real economic change can take root in Nicaragua,” Justin says.

 Renée and Justin will strive to facilitate the changing of hearts and circumstances as they coordinate the visits of US Presbyterians in Nicaragua.
 Groups visit Nicaragua expecting to experience new adventures and help Nicaraguans, Justin observes.
 “But their blessing will be greater still as they seek to give themselves in service,” he explains.
 “Their personal poverties will be laid bare and God will meet them.
 We are very excited to facilitate this and create a space for it.”

 For more background on the Sundbergs and letters and pictures telling the stories of their work in the field, visit the PCUSA Mission Connections page: Justin and Renee Sundberg.